RetroPie/RetroPie-Docs/docs/Doom.md

 nano /home/pi/RetroPie/roms/ports/Darkest\ Hour.sh
 ```

-Add the following to it's contents.
+The nano text editor will open, where you will now add the following to the text edit field.

 ```shell
 #!/bin/bash
 "/opt/retropie/supplementary/runcommand/runcommand.sh" 0 _PORT_ darkesthour
 ```

-press 'ctrl+o' to save and 'enter' to confirm.
+press 'ctrl+o' to save, 'enter' to confirm and 'ctrl+x' to exit out of the nano text editor.

-Setting the proper file permissions for the script with:
+Set the proper file permissions for the script with:

 ```
 chmod 0755 "/home/pi/RetroPie/roms/ports/Darkest\ Hour.sh"